Cynthia7979/Cynthia7979/README.md

 💬 Self-directed learning is my default mode.
 I maintain an Obsidian knowledge vault to structure and synthesize insights across domains, treat unfamiliar territory as an opportunity rather than an obstacle, and believe that clear documentation and maintainable code are the foundation of strong collaboration.

-✍️ I write code well-organized and thoroughly commented code that's designed so anyone (including future me) can understand the what, why, and how at first glance.
+✍️ I write well-organized and thoroughly commented code that's designed so anyone (including future me) can understand the what, why, and how at first glance.
 Clean code and clear documentation are how we turn solo projects into sustainable team efforts.